Your wellbeing and support during coronavirus

 5. Support for a person with dementia living alone

-Coronavirus has made life particularly difficult for people with dementia who live alone.
-This is even more challenging if you have no friends and family nearby, or don’t use the internet.
+Coronavirus has made life particularly difficult for people with dementia who live alone, especially those without nearby support or internet access.

 Local authorities are prioritising people at risk of going into hospital to keep them supported in their own homes.
-If you are struggling in any way – for example, with food and drinks, taking medication, or if you are prone to falls or infections – you should contact your local authority adult social services team as soon as possible.
+If you are struggling in any way – for example, with food and drink, taking medication, or if you are prone to falls or infections – you should contact your local authority adult social services team.
 If the council is able to provide extra help during this time, this can help keep you safe and well.

 If you're not sure what your local authority is or how to contact them, visit the government website and enter your postcode.